tripLr/rpi4-cm4-fedora-bugfix/README.md

     5. Use imager to Flash your USB device
     6. Put USB device into RPI4, turn on and boot

-These are my working RPI images on all the above hardware.
-Rasberian 64 bit via Imager menu Manjaro Arm
+###These are my working RPI images on all the above hardware.
+'''
+Rasberian 64 bit via Imager
+Manjaro Arm
+'''

 # CM4 install sources and instructions
      The best web instructions :